Looks like you’re on our UK site! Would you like to switch US site?

 Unparalleled in its ability to capture every nuance, from soft tissues to hard structures, Standing Equine MRI is indispensable in the diagnosis of equine limb lameness.
 Its strength lies not only in what it can see but in when it can see it – often well before other modalities can.
 Whether dealing with subtle, early-stage conditions or diagnosing complex, multifactorial lameness, MRI is your partner in providing better, more comprehensive care.

-For veterinarians, MRI isn’t just another tool, it’s the magic that fills the gaps in diagnostics.
+For veterinary teams and veterinary practice owners, MRI isn’t just another tool; it’s the magic that fills the gaps in diagnostics, supporting treatment methods tailored to each unique case.

 Speak to us about the Magic of MRI